Theo-Steiner/warped.nvim/readme.md

 Call ``:Warped`` to get information about the current theme loaded by warped.nvim.

+``:WarpedApply`` is a way to manually trigger theme detection, if for any reason the file watcher did not register a change.

 Warped.nvim generates themes just in time from the theme_name.yaml files in your "~/.warp/themes" directory and caches them in your file system.
 You might want to hook into this process directly:
 ``:WarpedClean`` - Clears the cache